khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/color.md

 If it's necessary to show success and failure states together in the same graph, `$data-viz-green-500` and `$data-viz-magenta-600` is the recommended combination (`$data-viz-green-500` and `$data-viz-magenta-400` in a dark UI).
 To avoid indicating status by color alone, use text and additional visual indicators when possible to clarify the status.
 To ensure sufficient contrast ratio, follow the [color guidelines](#usage) for specific data types.

-Todo: Include example of recommended color combinations
+<admonition type="todo">Include example of recommended color combinations</admonition>

 ## Accessibility